 Expert interview (play video) - Professional Sports Physiotherapist Neal Reynolds explains how to approach exercises for rehabilitation of groins strains.
-Exercises should be done pain-free and should not be sore during, afterwards or the next day.
+Exercises should be done pain-free and should not be sore during, afterward or the next day.
 It is better to be patient and do too little than too much and have to go back a stage.

 Stage 1 - Acute stage

-Stretching should not be done during the initial acute phase (usually 72 hours but may be longer).
+Stretching should not be done during the initial acute phase (usually 72 hours but maybe longer).

-Do not progress to stage 2 until at least 5 days post injury.
+Do not progress to stage 2 until at least 5 days post-injury.
 Only move to stage 2 when walking is pain-free and getting in and out of bed or a car is pain-free.

 Short adductor stretch (play video) - groin stretches performed with bent knees will target the short groin muscles.
 Gently press down with the elbows onto the knees to increase the stretch.
 If it is painful then stop.
 You should feel a gentle stretching in the inner thigh.
 3 x hold for 10s, 1 x day and build to 2 x day.

-Move to stage 3 when stretches are pain-free with no reaction immediately afterwards or the next day, and you have done the stretches for 5 days.
+Move to stage 3 when stretches are pain-free with no reaction immediately afterward or the next day, and you have done the stretches for 5 days.
 All stretches must be performed pain-free and do not push too hard.

 Continue bent knee groin stretches up to 3 sets per day and then introduce straight leg groin stretches in standing and seated positions.

 Straight leg standing groin stretch (play video) - keeping the leg straight targets the long adductor muscles that attach below the knee.
 Stand with your feet wide apart as shown, and lean away from the side you are stretching.
 Hold for 30 seconds and repeat 5 times a day.
 Changing the angle of the foot on the floor stretches different parts of the muscle.